On this page you can see information about current and past members of my research team.

 Dr. Barterian’s dissertation was titled Fluoxetine for the treatment of selective mutism with elevated social anxiety symptoms: A nonconcurrent multiple baseline design across five cases.
 Justin completed his postdoctoral work at the Research Unit on Pediatric Psychopharmacology (RUPP) at the Ohio State University – Wexner Medical Center (OSU-WMC).
 Dr. Barterian is currently a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Health at the Ohio State University-Wexner Medical Center.

 Dr. Ham’s dissertation was titled Treatment of autism spectrum disorder within a medicaid-enrolled pediatric sample: Prevalence and predictors of psychopharmacological treatment.
-She is currently completing a postdoctoral fellowship through the University of Michigan Health System, where she engages in clinical practice and research within the area of Integrated Behavioral Health.
+She is currently Instructor and Licensed Psychologist at C.S.
+Mott Children’s Hospital, Michigan Medicine Pediatric Psychology Clinic, Brighton Health Center.

 Dr. Hicks-Hoste’s dissertation was titled An initial examination of teachers’ beliefs and beahaviors in response to the Incredible Years Teacher Classroom Management Program.
-She is currently completing her postdoctoral work at Thriving Minds Behavioral Health Center in Chelsea, MI.
+She is a Limited Licensed Psychologist and Nationally Certified School Psychologist.
+Dr. Hicks-Hoste is a School Psychologist in the Brighton Area Schools, MI.
+She also provides assessment and therapy services to children, adolescents, and families, as well as consultation services to schools at Thriving Minds Family Services.

 Dr. Rappuhn’s dissertation was titled The effects of the Incredible Years Teacher Classroom Management Group Training on teacher strategy use, classroom environment, relationships, and student internalizing behaviors.
 She is a Nationally Certified School Psychologist and currently working as a School Psychologist for the Okemos Public School District.